 - the responsibilities of the website operator regarding the safety and privacy

 With the new provision, website operators must allow parents to view any data collected from their children.
 Parents can delete data but can’t otherwise change it.
 The FTC has also established guidelines to make it easier for website directors to comply with the new program, like requiring parents to use a credit card when establishing identity or providing a toll-free phone number that parents can use to confirm consent.

 Do you have a website popular among kids?
 If a minor visits your page, and you collect data or track said minor with cookies — inadvertently or on purpose — and you don’t have the proper COPPA provisions in place, technically, you’re in violation of the law.

 To get compliant, contact Kelly Warner Law today for a website audit.
 The couple hundred dollars it will cost for a COPPA lawyer to review your site is a drop in the bucket to the millions you could be fined for violating COPPA regulations.
 Get in touch today.

 - Colorado is the latest state to propose a ‘revenge porn’ bill covering minors.

 - Some state legislators think the ‘revenge porn’ law is unnecessary.

 - Mugshot websites are also in politicians’ sights.

-With social media on the rise, Colorado lawmakers are considering formalizing a new law they hope will curtail online bullying, cyber harassment and revenge porn.
-Several issues currently garnering attention have already been crafted into bills that the Colorado state legislature is considering signing into law — yet wrinkles still need to be ironed out.
+With social media on the rise, Colorado lawmakers are considering formalizing a new law they hope will curtail online bullying, cyber harassment, and revenge porn.

 Colorado’s Proposed Anti-Cyberbullying Bill